UnBonWhisky/Translator-Bot/FAQ.md

 ## Is it possible to have the translation of a message but in another channel ?

 Sure you can !
 As of August 7th 2024, the `/linkchannels` command have been added to the bot

+## Is it possible to have more than 2 `/linkchannels` ?

+Actually no, because of the API I am using and for stability for all the users, I do not provide this configuration.
+I limit the bot so that it only uses a message in one language as input, and a message in another language as output.
+No more.
+It is a highly requested feature that can be implemented in the future, but I can not provide any ETA about it